EightFactorial/FrogLight/README.md

 ```

 > [!Important]
-> If you are getting poor performance, try building your project in `--release` mode!
+> If you are getting poor performance, make sure you are using `--release` mode!

 ## Helpful Resources